-Polyethylene Foam is a durable, lightweight, closed-cell material and is useful for packaging because it dampens vibrations.
+Polyethylene Foam is a durable, lightweight, closed-cell material and is useful for product packaging because it dampens vibrations.

 If you’ve packed a fragile vase, and it spends hours in the back of a truck heading up the coast, then the constant vibrations of the truck might weaken the porcelain or glass.

-So wrapping your item in foam, making sure no part is exposed, and then securing with tape will go a long way towards protecting it.
+So wrapping your item in foam, making sure no part is exposed, and then securing it with tape will go a long way towards protecting it.

 Or, if you’ve got time, you can also shred or cut it up to help cushion your products and hold them in place while in transit.